 Dee was born in Namibia and lived in South Africa until the age of 21.
 She is married with one daughter.
 Her early career started as a marketing assistant, later to finish as a marketing manager for a blue-chip company in Leeds.

-After having her daughter, she qualified as a mature student from Huddersfield University with a BSc (Honours) degree in Podiatry, and worked for the NHS for 5 years and as a paediatric and biomechanics specialist.
+After having her daughter, she qualified as a mature student from Huddersfield University with a BSc (Honours) degree in Podiatry in 2005, and worked for the NHS for 5 years and as a paediatric and biomechanics specialist.
 Having gained a wide variety of experience, she was able to build and develop an established practice serving the local area.
 In 2016, Dee obtained a Masters Degree in Clinical Biomechanics from Staffordshire University, staying at the forefront of the latest research and embracing evidence based practice to benefit her patients.

 Dee has extended her scope of practice to include Sports Massage, Acupuncture Joint Mobilisation and Shockwave Therapy to enable her to treat Sports Injuries too.

 Sarah lives in Huddersfield and is married with two children and has had various public and private sector jobs after obtaining her first degree in law from Sheffield University.
-Sarah went back to study as a mature student and qualified from Huddersfield University with a first class BSc (Hons) in Podiatry.
+Sarah went back to study as a mature student and qualified from Huddersfield University with a first class BSc (Hons) in Podiatry in 2016.
 She has extended her scope of practice to include Diabetic Foot Care, Tendinopathies ,Sports Massage, Shockwave Therapy, Footwear and nail reconstruction.

 Dee and Sarah have been working together since 2015 and bring supplementary strengths to the team.
 To ensure we attain our professional registration with the Health Care Professions Council, we are audited on a bi-annual basis and have to prove our worth by attending regular medical courses and reading research to ensure best practice.